 What do volunteers do?

-It is the job of volunteers to give loving care to the animals available for adoption at the Bay Area Humane Society and help the staff provide a clean, wholesome environment for the animals in their care.
+It is the job of volunteers to give loving care to the animals available for adoption at the Wisconsin Humane Society Green Bay Campus and help the staff provide a clean, wholesome environment for the animals in their care.
 The duties of a volunteer will vary depending on whether you are a trainee or a full-fledged volunteer and in what capacity you choose to serve.

 Why are volunteers important?